segmentio/segment-docs/src/connections/storage/catalog/data-lakes/index.md

 ### Glue Database

-When enabling the Data Lakes destination for a source, you set the Glue Database name in the **Settings** tab.
-The name of the Glue Database is where your schema will be written.
+When you connect Data Lakes to a source, you set the Glue Database name in the **Settings** tab.
+The name of the Glue Database is where Segment writes your schema.

 Setting the Glue Database name will define whether all sources live in one Glue Database, or a different database for each source.
 For those looking to query data across Data Lakes and a data warehouse simultaneously, the latter option will provide this flexibility.